 Good rainwater management can make cities healthier places to live, resilient towards climate change and more sustainable overall.
 Population growth, increasingly polluted drinking water, floorings and more frequent and longer periods of droughts all encourage an optimized use of rainwater in cities.

-However, when approached holistically it can also be used to create synergies between a number of urban challenges by addressing several areas of urban development, at the same time.
+When rainwater use is approached holistically it can also be used to create synergies between several urban challenges by addressing several areas of urban development at the same time.
 For example